What different types of Family Plans are available from the phone companies?

 - Prepaid for the kids :

 Prepaid plans offer complete cost predictability and are often deployed to avoid big bills for kids.
+The pocket money plans we’ve outlined above will help with that.

 - Cheaper plans from alternative providers :